by Hank Leukart

 An RV passes a bicycle sitting on the Seward Highway near Alaska's Cook Inlet and Kenai Mountains. (view all Turnagain Arm Cycle, Alaska photos)

-NCHORAGE, Alaska — Can I whine for a moment?
-Here is a list of things I hate to do: clean my apartment, wash laundry, select clothes to wear, repair my car, and pack luggage.
-The worst part is that I have to do all of these things before I can travel anywhere!
-I know — whining about this stuff makes me sound a little like a pampered teenager, but, believe me, I can deal with discomfort.
+NCHORAGE, Alaska — Here is a list of things I hate to do: clean my apartment, wash laundry, select clothes to wear, repair my car, and pack luggage.
+The worst part is that these are all things that travel addicts like me have to do before embarking on any new adventure.
+I hate to whine, because doing so makes me sound a little like a pampered teenager, but, believe me, I can deal with discomfort.
 Last year, I spent 45 nights sleeping in a 29-square-foot backcountry tent, and I didn’t complain about it once.
-(Well, a bear decided to wake me up in the middle of the night a few times, and I may have quietly complained about that — but barely.)
 The universal truth here is not that I can’t deal with annoyances; it’s simply that I hate owning stuff.
 Owning stuff means rearranging stuff, cleaning stuff, fixing stuff, and moving stuff, all of which stresses me out.
 So, even though I love traveling and the outdoors, I don’t own much gear.
 Apart from basic camping gear, I usually rent gear like skis, kayaks, and bicycles so I don’t have to own anything.
 After all, that’s what Without Baggage is all about.

 With my new wheels, I visit Snow City Cafe, the best breakfast spot in Anchorage (the crab cake Kodiak benedict and hash browns make me drool just thinking about them!), and Middle Way Cafe, an earthy breakfast and lunch spot that serves tasty mango-ginger smoothies.
 I’m relieved to have new culinary possibilities beyond McDonald’s breakfast sandwiches.
 During my travels, I run into another biker named Alison, and soon, we’re excitedly discussing possible Alaskan bicycling adventures.
 We agree to meet one evening on Anchorage’s 11-mile Tony Knowles Coastal Trail, a paved bike path running from downtown to Kincaid Park along the coast of Cook Inlet’s Knik Arm, one of two offshoots of the Gulf of Alaska clasping Anchorage.